langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ### 1.1.23.
 Total AppSec

-- We have “buckets” of specialisations where development, ops, and security teams do not work with things beyond their subject matter.
+- We have "buckets" of specialisations where development, ops, and security teams do not work with things beyond their subject matter.
 Concepts and methodologies such as Lean, Agile, and DevOps/DevSecOps are all well-intentioned movements, but they are often used superficially, digressing to become a veneer of commercial productisation or tooling.
 It is up to us to remove the barriers and expand our domain of expertise to have a better and deeper